-1. Put the wheel ornament into position.

-Align the cutout of the wheel ornament with the valve stem as shown.

-2. Press hand firmly on one side of wheel ornament and then firmly tap the other side around the edge of wheel ornament with the heel of your hand to snap into place.
+- Put the wheel ornament into position.
+Align the cutout of the wheel ornament with the valve stem as shown. - 2.
+Tap it firmly with the side or heel of your hand to snap it into place.

 Aluminum wheels-

 Push the wheel ornament into the center hole.